Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/01. Run the Mobile Application/README.md

         - `npm run android`
     2. Type the "a" keyboard key to tell Expo to start the application on your Android emulator.
         - The Expo development server will install Expo Go on your Android emulator, compile the application, send it to your Android emulator, and your Android emulator will open the application.

-## Installing a PLAY!
-Media APK file on a Physical Android Phone

-1. Enable installing apps from unknown sources in your phone's settings.
-2. Locate the APK file in your phone's storage.
-3. Click on it and when prompted click install.
-4. In case you get a warning by Google Play Protect click install anyway.
-5. Click on PLAY!
-Media to open the app.
-Enjoy!